A society whose centre-stage is justice, peace, the fulfillment of human rights and development in all ramifications.

 - Democratic Governance – CSCSD believes in the principles and practices of democratic governance which necessarily promotes dividends for the people.

-- Transparency and Accountability – CSCSD promotes transparency and accountability in its operations and therefore challenges government to be transparent and accountable to the people in all their dealings especially in response to poverty eradication and injustice.
+- Transparency and Accountability – CSCSD promotes transparency and accountability in its operations and therefore challenges the government to be transparent and accountable to the people in all their dealings especially in response to poverty eradication and injustice.

-- Solidarity with the Poor – CSCSD has passion for the poorest of the poor and the marginalized, identifies with them, and campaigns with them challenging governments to give their lives a meaning.
+- Solidarity with the Poor – CSCSD has a passion for the poorest of the poor and the marginalized, identifies with them, and campaigns with them challenging governments to give their lives meaning.

-- Inclusiveness – CSCSD believes that the society is comprised of various groups and stakeholders.
+- Inclusiveness – CSCSD believes that society is comprised of various groups and stakeholders.
 There is the need to involve all groups in its operations including the poor, the marginalized, persons with disabilities, people living with HIV/AIDS, women, youths, children, minority groups and other vulnerable groups.

 - Partnership – CSCSD considers all the stakeholders including the poor, the marginalised, the minority, and development agencies as co-partners who have an important but collective role to play on the attainment of the MDGs and post MDGs agenda, and upholding of human rights, justice and peace.